ze250102/Obesity-Risk-Prediction/README.md

 ## Contributors

-- **
-Tan Rik Ee
+Tan Rik Ee,
-Teo Kai Ning
+Teo Kai Ning,
-Tan Jian Lin
+Tan Jian Lin,
-Yuki Sim Tze Yii
+Yuki Sim Tze Yii,
-Chua Sze Yan
+Chua Sze Yan,
 Low Zi Yang
-**

 ---

 This project is a step toward leveraging data-driven insights for addressing the obesity epidemic.
 Contributions and feedback are welcome to improve the approach and its applicability.